kotamichael/neighborhood-map-project/README.md

 # How To Use

 1. Click here to try the [online demo](https://kotamichael.github.io/neighborhood-map-project/)
-2. Click on any of the places on the map / sidebar for more information
+2. Click on any of the places on the map / sidebar for more information.
+Except for Mount Jefferson, every site has a photo associated with it.
+For some reason Mount Jefferson hasn't been shown any love with pictures yet, but as soon as some one adds a photo to Foursquare for it, it'll automatically show up.
-3. Type in the white bar if you only want to see a few of the places listed on the map to make it easier to spot.
+3. The "All the cool places" dropdown menu displays the names of all the markers on the map.
+Type in the search area if you only want to see a few of the places listed on the map to make it easier to spot.
+You can click on any location to display more information in either the sidebar or the marker itself.

 # Recent Updates
 ## Last updated December 24, 2017